What you study

-You will also have the chance to be selected to exhibit your work at New Designers in London, another opportunity to have your work viewed by industry.
+You will also have the opportunity to be selected to showcase your work to industry at New Designers in London, one of the UK’s most important graduate exhibitions.

 Links with industry

-This course is committed to offering you experiences that will enhance your understanding of the industry’s requirements.
+This course is committed to offering you experience that will enhance your understanding of the industry’s requirements.

-Live projects and competitions and study trips are an important part of the course and this, together with support from course staff and NTU’s Careers Centre, will prepare you well for employment.
+Live projects and competitions are an important part of the course, and this together with support from course staff and NTU’s Employability Team, will prepare you well for employment.

-You will be actively encouraged and support to undertake work experience placements, which usually take place during holiday times, outside of term-time.
+You will be actively encouraged and supported to undertake work experience placements, which usually take place during holiday times, outside of term time.

 Trips and study visits

-You’ll have the opportunity to go on overseas trips (optional) to design capitals such as Milan and New York.
+You will have the opportunity to go on optional overseas trips to design capitals such as Milan and New York.